 We collaborate with district leaders, site principals, and classroom teachers in gaining the knowledge, skills, and tools to be solidly prepared for the work of ensuring sustainable English learner academic achievement.

 Our work is collective and continuous – with long-term collaborative planning, training, and implementation support.
 This model is not a quick fix.
 It moves beyond traditional professional development and requires a willingness to invest in ongoing teamwork.

 Partnering with districts, the E.L.
 Achieve team provides:

 - Planning through phases of implementation

-In five session days, and in fieldwork between sessions, teachers discover how to constructively build their students’ language competence.
+Throughout multiple institute sessions and fieldwork between sessions, teachers discover how to constructively build their students’ language competence.
 They are equipped with the knowledge, skills, and tools to provide effective language instruction that meets and challenges students at their respective levels.

-District and site administrators have three additional days set aside for honing observation and facilitation skills, problem solving, and establishing processes that ensure English learners receive adequate and appropriate language instruction.
-They gain straightforward tools to design, support, monitor, and evaluate the level and quality of English learner program implementation and student achievement.
+District and site administrators and coaches have additional days set aside for honing observation and facilitation skills, problem solving, and establishing processes that ensure English learners receive adequate and appropriate language instruction.
+They gain straightforward tools to support, monitor, and evaluate the level and quality of English learner program implementation and student achievement.

-- Practical classroom tools and instructional materials including Support Kits, student tools to scaffold discussion and writing, a K–6 ELD curriculum, and Secondary Language Arts units.
+- Practical classroom tools and instructional materials including Support Kits, student tools to scaffold discussion and writing, a K–12 ELD curriculum, and Secondary Language Arts units.

 - Ongoing capacity-building support – in person and virtually – for district, site, and classroom leaders to gain deep knowledge and take ownership of the work.